okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-authentication-factors/index.md

 ---
 # Authentication factors

 Your IAM solution must ensure that only legitimate users can access your applications and resources, and all other access attempts are blocked.
-It must authenticate every sign-in attempt and other access attempts and reliably distinguish between approved and unapproved users.
+It must authenticate every access attempt and reliably distinguish between approved and unapproved users.
 This includes actors who are using someone else's valid credentials.
 Your design challenge is to meet these objectives while achieving the best possible balance between security protection, cost, and user friendliness.

 See [**IAM Terminology**](/docs/concepts/iam-overview-iam-terminology/) for definitions of some terms and concepts used in this article.